Best Gaming Monitor 2018 – The Definitive Buying Guide For Gaming Monitors

 If you want a 24-inch monitor instead, then we certainly recommend the AOC G2460PF, which we also mentioned earlier.
 It’s a very budget friendly 24-inch 144Hz monitor that supports AMD FreeSync in the 35Hz-144Hz range if you use the newest drivers.
 It boasts a TN panel that supports a maximum resolution of 1080p and has a response time of 1ms.
 It is for sure one of the best monitors for gaming 2017.

-Achieving high framerates at 4K resolution is an expensive feat, but it is becoming more and more reasonable, especially with the launch of the AMD RX480 and the NVIDIA GTX 10XX series, such as the NVIDIA GTX 1080.
+Achieving high frame rates at 4K resolution is an expensive feat, but it is becoming more and more reasonable, especially with the launch of the AMD VEGA cards and the slow decline in prices of the good old NVIDIA GTX 10XX series, such as the NVIDIA GTX 1080 and the GTX 1070.
 Gamers that have a rig good enough to run games at 4K well should also consider buying a monitor that suits the build.
 By this, we mean that you should get a top rated gaming monitor with 4K resolution and support for NVIDIA G-SYNC for the best gaming experience possible.

 The only catch with this monitor is the 4ms response time, but this is due to the nature of IPS panels and you won’t really notice any significant difference.
 The 4ms response time is actually pretty normal with newer IPS panels.
 This monitor is the successor of the very popular Acer Predator XB270HU, which only supported 144Hz maximum and had a thicker bezel.
 The newer Predator XB271HU has a thinner bezel, which is preferred by almost everyone, as it makes multi-monitor setups look great and they just look better in general.